Master of Finance

 Parameter estimation, confidence intervals, hypothesis tests, linear regression models, ordinary least squares, and likelihood principle.

 Students entering the MIT MFin program are expected to possess basic programming skills needed for processing and analyzing data.
-As part of the degree requirements, all students are required to sit for and pass the Programming Literacy Test.
-Entering students will take the PLT at the beginning of the summer term using any of the following programming languages: R or Python.
-Those who do not successfully pass the test will be encouraged to attend coding office hours and required to retake the PLT.
-Coding office hours will be held throughout the summer term.
+As part of the degree requirements, all students are required to sit for and pass the Programming Literacy Test using any of the following programming languages: R or Python.

 To assess the adequacy of your mathematical background, please use the following self-assessment test.
 If you experience difficulties in any particular area, we strongly recommend that you strengthen your skills through self-study or formal coursework prior to enrolling in the MFin program.